skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 | Photoablation | $10^6\,-\,10^{10}$ | $10^{-9}\,-\,10^{-6}$ |
 | _Plasma-induced ablation_ | $10^{10}\,-\,10^{14}$ | $10^{-13}\,-\,10^{-10}$ |
 | Photodisruption | $10^{11}\,-\,10^{16}$ | $10^{-12}\,-\,10^{-8}$ |

+Table: Regimes for light interacting with biological tissue. {#tbl:LaserInteractions}

 For microsurgery on the cellular level, we are interested in the _plasma-induced ablation_ regime, highlighted in the table.
 This regime provides ablation of the target area by _optical breakdown_, confined to the focal point of the laser, with no damage around that area, and no shock-wave generation or cavitation, as observed in the _photodisruption_ regime marked by even higher power densities.